 7. Financial Records

-In cases involving financial abuse, evidence can include:
+In cases involving financial control or coercion, evidence may include:

 How to Gather and Prepare Evidence